arthurespartinez25/mockup-creator/README.md

 ## Setting Up the Database

 The following are the steps to set-up the database:
+1. Install MS SQL

-1.Create “mockupdb” Database
+2.On SQL Query, create “mockupdb” Database
      	CREATE DATABASE mockupdb;

-2.Create LOGIN using “mockuser” as username and “Awsol12#”  as PASSWORD
+3.Create LOGIN using “mockuser” as username and “Awsol12#”  as PASSWORD

     USE master;
     GO